 We require a meter reading to close down your account.
 Please contact us to investigate by calling our customer care team on 1850 632 632 or by emailing firstname.lastname@example.org.
 Please quote your account number, account name and MPRN which can be found at the top of your bill.

-If you are closing your account and we still have your deposit - once your account is closed a final bill will be sent to you.
-If a deposit or credit is owed to you, a refund will be sent either by cheque or if you pay by direct debit we will transfer the credit directly into your bank account.
-Once a refund is requested it should take no more than 10 working days to process.
+Once your account is closed a final bill will be issued.
+If it is determined that you have a deposit/credit owed to you, a refund will be sent either by cheque or if you pay by Direct Debit we will transfer the credit directly into your bank account.
+Once a refund is requested it should take no more than 10 working days for you to receive your refund.